 Health Canada is responsible for ensuring the safety, efficacy, and quality of all new drugs including biologics (originators and biosimilars).
-Before a biosimilar drug can be approved in Canada, Health Canada must have found no meaningful differences in safety and effectiveness compared to the originator version.
+Before a biosimilar drug can be approved in Canada, Health Canada must determine there are no meaningful differences in safety and effectiveness compared to the originator.
 The biosimilars involved in the Biosimilars Initiative have all been approved by Health Canada.

 4. Do I have to switch to a biosimilar?

-Yes, if you are covered by the New Brunswick public drug plans and using any of the originator biologics in the table above.
-You will need to switch to the biosimilar version before the end of the switch period in order to avoid any disruption to your coverage.
+Yes, if you are covered by the New Brunswick public drug plans and using any of the originator biologics included in the Biosimilar Initiative.
+To avoid any disruption in your coverage, you will need to switch to the biosimilar version before the Coverage End Date specified in the table above.

-Though a biosimilar biologic is not identical to an originator biologic, there are no clinically meaningful differences between them.
+There are no clinically meaningful differences between originators and biosimilars.
 A biosimilar drug delivers similar effectiveness, level of safety, and the same therapeutic benefits to patients.
 Health Canada assures patients and health professionals that biosimilars are safe and effective.
 Moreover, Health Canada expects no differences following a change in routine use between an originator and its biosimilar for diseases they are approved to treat.

-Ask your prescriber about your options based on your medical background and what the differences are between the available medications.
+Ask your prescriber about your options and what the differences are between the available medications.

-The nocebo effect occurs when a patient’s negative expectations affect the treatment outcomes.
 A patient’s mindset can impact their symptoms and their sense of wellbeing.
-Factors that can contribute to experiencing the nocebo effect are: mental health issues, language barriers, relying on unbalanced online media as an information source, negative interactions with healthcare professionals and settings, etc.
+When a patient’s negative expectations affect the treatment outcomes, this is called the nocebo effect.
+Factors that can contribute to experiencing the nocebo effect are mental health issues, language barriers, relying on unbalanced online media as an information source, negative interactions with healthcare professionals and settings, etc.